Weilando/grimm_bert/README.md

 ## Evaluation

-- Our [evaluation notebook](/evaluation.ipynb) offers many plots and statistics that deliver insights like sense counts and clustering metrics.
+- [evaluation notebook](/evaluation.ipynb) offers many plots and statistics that deliver insights like sense counts and clustering metrics.
 - On the one hand, you can browse the generated dictionary in the last section of this notebook as a **DataFrame**.
 On the other hand, you can use the notebook or the `--export_html` pipeline option to generate an **HTML page** with the dictionary and corresponding sentences from the training corpus.